data-science-sequencing/data-science-sequencing.github.io/Win2018/_drafts/lecture16.md

 #### <a id='errencap'></a>Encapsulation errors

 As the cells move through the microfluidic chip, there are a few factors we want to control.
 We can model the cell capture success rate using a Poisson process with some Poisson rate $$\lambda$$, which we tune using the concentration of cells in the solution we feed to the microfluidics.
-With a high Poisson rate (and therefore a high cell concentration), we would obtain more multiplets, less singlets, and less empty.
+With a high Poisson rate (and therefore a high cell concentration), we would obtain more multiplets, less singlets, and less empty droplets.

 [IMAGE: cell encapsulation plot]